 This 2018 to 2020 investment, helped Cold Lake First Nations to pursue business development activities in various emerging market opportunities across the forest sector with the goal of creating revenue and employment.
 The focus of this project included market-based research, fibre supply definition and cost-benefit analysis of various emerging market and value-added forest sector opportunities that can be integrated into a full forestry business strategy.

 Read more about our investment in the Cold Lake First Nations Forestry Resource Opportunity Development Project

 Investment: $229,000 (IFI and SPI)

-This multi-year investment from 2018 to 2020 supports the Rat River Development Corporation in conducting a feasibility study that will investigate the integration of a biomass boiler into the existing Northwest Territories Power Corp., which connects 14 community buildings.
+This multi-year investment from 2018 to 2020 supported the Rat River Development Corporation in conducting a feasibility study.
+This study investigated the integration of a biomass boiler into the existing Northwest Territories Power Corp., which connects 14 community buildings.
 The Rat River Development Corporation is exploring and developing opportunities for forest-based economic development including harvesting, sawmilling and bioenergy.

 Read more about our investment in the Tetlit Zheh Forestry and Bioenergy Project.

 Teslin Tlingit Council

 This multi-year investment, which started in 2016 and ended in 2019, laid the foundation for the implementation of biomass wood chip boilers to help the community reduce its reliance on expensive, non-renewable heating fuels.
 The project also generated training, employment and income for the community due to the installation and maintenance of the heating systems.